bologer/anycomment.io/readme.txt

 = Features =
 * All comments stored in your own database.
 We reuse native comment's table, so all of the default WordPress functionality comes out of the box.
 * Social network authorization via Facebook, VK, Twitter, Google, Odnoklassniki, GitHub, Instagram, Twitch or Dribble
-* Ability to define form type: guests only, with social authorization or both
+* Ability to define who can leave comment: guests only, with social authorization or both
 * Ability to upload files (define allowed extensions, limit, who can upload, etc)
 * When user leaves a tweet link in the comment, plugin can embed it as external Twitter widget (can be disabled)
-* Plugin is translated into English & Russian
-* Suitable for dark & light themes or customize it yourself
+* Ability to customize  design
 * Blazing-fast comments based on React & WordPress REST API
-* Alert notification in comment area when new comment was added (by clicking on alert, new comment will be shown)
+* Alert notification in comment area when new comment was added
 * Ability to send email on new comment reply
 * Ability to send email notification about new comment to administrator
 * Ability to specify comma-separated list of words to be used to hold comments for moderators
-* Clickable links in comment (control via admin)
+* Ability to have bold, italics, underline, quotes, links or clear formatting.
+Each type can be disabled separately or the whole toolbar together
 * Image and video URLs as attachment (control via admin)
 * Provide `Privacy Policy` link, so users know how their data processed and used (when not provided, no checkbox will be shown to users)
 * Social avatars shown globally